kai-qu/notation/README.md

 A good notation may:
 * allow us to enumerate objects by serializing them
 * enable us to manipulate objects and perform operations on them more easily
+* look beautiful
+* lift the one-dimensional to the two-dimensional
 * allow searchability
 * encode powerful theorems
 * make important properties obvious, or encode them